fgz21/ChicksGold-Test/README.md

 - 1: intall GIT and node.js and vite
 - 2: open with cmd or used Bash.
-- 3: go and select the folder -> cd>desing-chickgold
+- 3: go and select the folder -> desing-chickgold
 - 4: npm run preview.

 that all.